The Future Shock

 Reducing fatigue is a pretty obvious factor in speed, given that the more comfortable you are, the less tired you're bound to get—especially after a long day over rough terrain.
 Over the long haul, this also contributes to power, but we've found that a smoother ride also increases your ability to apply constant power.
 As smoothness increases, while power becomes less stochastic and more constant, time savings increase significantly.

 Increases in smoothness also aid in traction, which in turn aids in speed, as it keeps the tires better seated to the ground.
-This not only provides an obvious advantage in inclement weather, descending, and cornering, but it also optimizes your effort.
+This not only provides an obvious advantage in inclement weather, descending, and cornering, but it also optimises your effort.

 Smoothness acts as the glue that brings all of this together, and it's why we can confidently proclaim that Smoother is Faster.